External Fellowships

 Natural Sciences and Engineering

-Students in subsequent years of regular enrollment who receive an external fellowship that provides less than the full stipend amount over the 10-month academic year will hold the full external fellowship funding, with the external stipend amount supplemented up to the standard Assistantship in Research rate.
+For continuing students in regular enrollment who receive an external fellowship that provides less than 75% of the full stipend amount over the 10-month academic year, the following guidelines apply:

 External Fellowships Combined with Assistantships in Instruction